 - 1. Go to the desktop. - 2.
-Tap and hold the taskbar until you see the square outline.
-Select Properties from the menu that opens when you remove your finger. - 3.
+Right-click the taskbar and select Properties from the menu that opens. - 3.
 From the Navigation tab, check Show the Apps view automatically when I go to Start.

 What are "Charms?"

 Charms allow you to perform useful functions, such as sharing content, turning off your PC or changing settings.